It never fails. You can even set your watch to it.

 But guess what?
 You don’t have to be.

 The first step is to STOP.
-Breath.
+Breathe.
 And relax.

 Seriously… stop worrying so much.

-80% of SEO best practices are overkill.
+80% of Search Engine Optimization best practices are overkill.
+It’s easy to get lost in link building, meta tag and title tag structure, internal linking, and many other elements of technical SEO.
 If you try to go down that rabbit hole, you’ll hit a point of diminishing returns, get caught spinning your wheels, quickly exhausting the few precious resources you have.
 Instead, you need to get the simple things – the 20% – absolutely right, and then get back to what makes you so special.

 If you’re dedicating upwards of $100,000 / year only on SEO, then yes, you and your team need to dig a bit deeper.
 But realistically, only ~1% of companies in the world are at that level.

-This sounds like strange advice, but after the next few chapters will make a little more sense.
+This sounds like strange advice, but after the next few chapters, it will make a little more sense.

 So what makes up the 20%?